How Ninja Theory put so much design into the pure chaos of Bleeding Edge

 Tucker: Definitely.
 It allows us to reach players that otherwise might not have put down $30 for our game.
 Maybe it’s outside the genres they normally play, or they’re less familiar with class-based games.
 That’s a cool thing about Game Pass.

 It’s also one of the reasons why we put a fair bit of effort into onboarding and the new player experience.
-Once we got acquired by Microsoft–okay, there will be people playing this game that don’t understand what objective mode is, or they don’t know that the healer’s important, or they don’t understand positioning and team comp.
+Once we got acquired by Microsoft — okay, there will be people playing this game that don’t understand what objective mode is, or they don’t know that the healer’s important, or they don’t understand positioning and team comp.
 We needed to do more to explain that stuff so that when a Game Pass user comes in without any experience, they can understand the game.

 GamesBeat: Did many people on the team come from Hellblade at all, or mostly from elsewhere?